 - Matches to light the stove (in a plastic bag of course).

-- Toilet paper (sometimes its needed during the late hours).
+- Toilet paper (sometimes it’s needed during the late hours).

 - Survival necessities.
-Extra tent stakes, rope, bungee cords, carabeaners or whatever you got to lash things down.
+Extra tent stakes, rope, bungee cords, carabiners, or whatever you got to hold things down.

 - An extra pair of dry footwear.

 - Clothes.
 Shorts (bathing suits if you plan to swim or dance in the rain)…extra socks, shirts, long pants, and a jacket or sweatshirt for evenings.
 It can get chilly at night.